The A.B.C. Murders

 The A.B.C.
 Murders is a work of detective fiction by British writer Agatha Christie, featuring her characters Hercule Poirot, Arthur Hastings and Chief Inspector Japp, as they contend with a series of killings by a mysterious murderer known only as "A.B.C.".
 The book was first published in the UK by the Collins Crime Club on 6 January 1936, sold for seven shillings and sixpence (7/6) while a US edition, published by Dodd, Mead and Company on 14 February of the same year, was priced $2.00.

 The form of the novel is unusual, combining first-person narrative and third-person narrative.
 This approach was previously used by Agatha Christie in The Man in the Brown Suit.
 In The A.B.C.
 Murders the third-person narrative is supposedly reconstructed by the first-person narrator of the story, Arthur Hastings.

 The initial premise is that a serial killer is murdering people with alliterative names.
-The murders follow an alphabetical order, starting with a victim whose initials were A. A. The murders appear to lack a motive, yet Poirot suspects that there was a clear motive behind one of the murders.
+The murders follow an alphabetical order, starting with a victim whose initials were A. A., and appear to lack a motive.

 The novel was well received in the UK and the US when it was published.
 One reviewer said it was "a baffler of the first water", while another remarked on Christie's ingenuity in the plot.
 A reviewer in 1990 said it was "a classic, still fresh story, beautifully worked out".